The other pages are:

 - Why Are You Not My Son?: She and Giles hit it off straight away, much to Buffys annoyance.

 - The World's Expert on Getting Killed: It's specifically stated that Kendra's fighting technique is slightly superior to Buffy's due to the fact that training and studying demonology are literally all she's ever done since childhood.
-But as the above entry notes, while a Buffy vs Angelus or Buffy vs Spike fight is sure to be an epic brawl, Kendra vs. Drusilla was a disappointing defeat for good.
+But as the above entry notes, while a Buffy vs Angelus or Buffy vs Spike fight is sure to be an epic brawl, Kendra vs. Drusilla was a disappointing defeat for the forces of good.
 Kendra goes down like a Red Shirt.

 See Faith Lehane